-At Memorial University more than 18,000 students from over 100 countries come together to discover.
-From the classics to advanced technology, Memorial offers certificate, diploma, undergraduate, graduate and postgraduate programs across four campuses and online.
-A global network of more than 90,000 accomplished alumni throughout the world strengthens Memorial University’s capacity and reputation for leadership in research, teaching and public engagement.
+At Memorial University more than 19,000 students from over 115 countries come together to discover.
+From the classics to advanced technology, Memorial offers certificate, diploma, undergraduate, graduate and postgraduate programs across five campuses and online.
+A global network of almost 100,000 accomplished alumni throughout the world strengthens Memorial University’s capacity and reputation for leadership in research, teaching and public engagement.
+Read more fast facts about Memorial University.

 Over 40% of Memorial’s research is ocean-related (in just the Faculty of Science it’s 68%).
 If there’s research happening in the North Atlantic, there’s a high likelihood Memorial University is involved.
 In fact, Memorial is a partner with the Ocean Frontier Institute, a $220 million collaborative research initiative aimed at harnessing the vast potential of the world’s ocean.
 Memorial is also part of Canada’s Ocean Supercluster, a private sector-led partnership using innovation and commercialization to drive increased sustainable economic growth from our oceans.